-Support Group Facilitators
+Support Group Co-Facilitator

 - Terms are renewable upon successful completion of annual goal-setting conversation with your staff partner.

 Benefits to the Volunteer:

 - Perfect your active listening and group management technique while serving your community.

 - Increase your knowledge of Alzheimer’s disease and other dementias.

 - Be recognized in your community as a leader and resource for Alzheimer’s disease and dementia.

 - Join a network of other volunteers, staff and community leaders to help create a world without Alzheimer's and all other dementia.